garlatti/garlatti.github.io/Woodworking Jigs/Router Jigs.md

 Two DIY router jigs are used
 * The first one is a simple Rabbet Router Jig - from 10 mm to 20 mm.
-* The second one is a complex jigs designed by [Samuel Mamias](https://www.samuelmamias.com/){:target= "_blank"} to make box joint, dovetail joint, Mortise and Tenon, etc...
+* The second one is a complex jigs designed by [Samuel Mamias](https://www.samuelmamias.com/){:target= "_blank"} to make box joint, dovetail joint, Mortise and Tenon, Open slot mortise, etc...